OpenWebGAL/WebGAL_Doc/src/en/webgal-script/audio.md

 ```

 You can set a `-volume` parameter for a voice to adjust its volume.
-`-volume` should be a numeric value greater than or equal to 0.
+`-volume` should be a numeric value between 0 and 100.

 ``` ws
 Yui: I just got here -V3.ogg -volume=30;
 ```

-::: tip Tip
+::: tip
 `-volume` is an optional parameter.
 When not used, or when a value other than 0 ~ 100 is used, the default value of 100 is used.
 :::